Travel blogs by Travellerspoint

 Despite not wanting a memorial service, we did have a few parts that were memorial-service-like.
 One such piece was speeches.
 People wanted to get up and share, either through reciting a poem, singing a song or sharing a favourite anecdote.

 I played emcee, and shared a few memories I had of my Dad.
 I wanted to share some big, life affirming story, but couldn’t really think of anything, so told everyone about the little parts of life I remembered with him.
 Most of them revolved around trains, actually, which I hope goes some way to explain the recent train nerdiness I have exhibited in the blog.
-It is (a tribute to / the fault of) my father (pick whichever one you feel best describes your feeling towards the train blogs).
+It is (a tribute to / the fault of) my father (pick whichever one you feel best describes your feeling towards the train blog entries).

 My sister Jen spoke last, and I was struck by what she said.
 I paraphrase her here, because (true to my father’s spirit) she spoke without notes and I wasn’t taking a transcript.
 She said that when she was younger she wouldn’t have described Dad as a brave man.
 He didn’t especially like heights, and dealt with pain much in the same way I do, by feeling faint and nauseated.
 He didn’t partake in a lot of physical sports.